L'Opération Corned-Beef: Genesis and development

 Christian Clavier and Jean-Marie Poiré pitched the film to producer Alain Terzian over dinner one evening.
 He was enthusiastic, but unsure about the title.
 He suggested renaming the film Le Squale (after the main character), but the authors preferred to retain the original title.

 Jean-Marie Poiré had great difficulty getting the project started because of his recent failure with Mes meilleurs copains.

 Casting

-Gérard Depardieu was initially asked to play "Le Squale", though in the end he refused.
+Gérard Depardieu was initially asked to play "Le Squale", but he refused.
 He nevertheless shot Les Anges gardiens with Jean-Marie Poiré and Christian Clavier four years later.
-Other actors were considered, such as Daniel Auteuil (who was shooting Lacenaire), Thierry Lhermitte, Gérard Lanvin, Pierre Arditi, and Bernard Giraudeau.
+Other actors were considered, such as Daniel Auteuil (who was shooting the film Lacenaire), Thierry Lhermitte, Gérard Lanvin, Pierre Arditi, and Bernard Giraudeau.
 It was Marie-Anne Chazel, companion of Christian Clavier, who suggested Jean Reno for the role of "Le Squale".